 As a social psychologist, for Robert Cialdini influence and persuasion were fascinating and he set out to study these ideas and initially did many experiments in his lab.

-In order to understand how these ideas functioned in the real world, he studied compliance professionals - sales people, advertisers, fund raisers etc.
+In order to understand how these ideas functioned in the real world, he studied compliance professionals - sales people, advertisers, fund raisers and cults etc.

 He reckoned that these people would know what worked, because their livelihoods depended on it.